Get in Touch with NAME

 - Possibility to include up to four generations in an application;

-- Possibility of working in Malta and any other EU country.
+- Possibility of working and studying in Malta and any other EU country.

 Having an alternative residence in Malta is a smart investment for families interested in having a base in Europe.
 This, in turn, grants families a safe harbour, a Mediterranean lifestyle, and top education opportunities.

 Schengen Area – The Malta Golden Visa Programme

 The Schengen Area comprises 26 European states that have officially abolished passport, this includes the Maltese passport and other types documents and procedures of border control.
 This effectively works as a single jurisdiction for international travel purposes, with a common visa policy.

 On the other hand, the European Union (EU) is a political and economic union of 27 member states that are located in Europe.

 What the above means, is that a country can be part of the EU but not of the Schengen Area, such as with Cyprus, for example.
 Malta became an EU member on the 1st of May 2004, and has been part of the Schengen Area since 2007.

 Being granted with a Malta Golden Visa means that the applicant and his/her dependents (dependent children or otherwise) will be able to live in Malta and travel within the Schengen Area without the need to apply for a visa.
 However, if they want to relocate to any other EU country, applicants may consider applying for the Malta Citizenship by Direct Investment given that the MPRP does not grant citizenship, and as only EU citizens can enjoy the ability of relocating freely within the European Union.

 Who can apply for the new Malta Golden Visa Programme - (MPRP) regulations?